oracle/terraform-provider-oci/website/docs/r/database_management_cloud_db_system_discovery.html.markdown

 * `agent_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the management agent used for the cloud DB system discovery.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `dbaas_parent_infrastructure_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the parent cloud DB Infrastructure.
-For VM Dbsystems , it will be the DBSystem Id.
+For VM DB systems , it will be the DBSystem ID.
 For ExaCS and ExaCC,  it will be the cloudVmClusterId and vmClusterId respectively.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
-* `deployment_type` - The deployment type of cloud dbsystem.
+* `deployment_type` - The deployment type of cloud DB system.
 * `discovered_components` - The list of DB system components that were found in the DB system discovery.
 	* `adr_home_directory` - The directory that stores tracing and logging incidents when Automatic Diagnostic Repository (ADR) is enabled.
-	* `asm_instances` - The list of asm instances for the cloud Asm.
+	* `asm_instances` - The list of ASM instances for the cloud Asm.
 		* `adr_home_directory` - The Automatic Diagnostic Repository (ADR) home directory for the ASM instance.
 		* `host_name` - The name of the host on which the ASM instance is running.
 		* `instance_name` - The name of the ASM instance.